 - How the Business Analyst can coach other members of the team to make value delivery more effective.

 - The evolution of Agile and how it fits into today’s organizations

 - Gathering and managing stakeholder priorities with participatory decision-making

 - Creating effective journey maps and user stories

 - Initiation and execution of projects using an agile approach

-- Describe the various planning approaches in an agile environment
+- Describe the various planning approaches that are used in an agile environment.

 This course can be applied to the UBC Certificate in Business Analysis.